• Black Cloth Composite

 This painting is attributed to William Henry Powell (sometimes known as W.H.
 Powell), who was a New York City painter and trained under Henry Inman.
 The painting depicts a group of settlers and their horses around a covered wagon.
 An American Indian man is in the center of the group and pointing off into the distance, suggesting he is providing directions to the seated figure looking at a map.
 Powell's "Discovery of the Mississippi by De Soto A.D.
 1541" hangs in the United States Capitol Rotunda.

-• Going to Church, White House Collection
+• Chelsea Wall Clock, White House Collection

 White House Collection